PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

     .. literalinclude:: ../../../examples/004_non_linear_fit/non_linear_fit.yml

-The dataset used to show that big uncertainties on the x axis can cause the fit to be non linear follows here.
+The dataset used to show that big uncertainties on the x axis can cause the fit to be non-linear follows here.
-Keep in mind, that *kafe2go* will perform a line fit if no fit function has been specified.
+Keep in mind that *kafe2go* will perform a line fit if no fit function has been specified.
 In order do add a grid to the contours, run *kafe2go* with the ``--grid all`` flag.
 So to plot with asymmetric errors, the profiles and contour as well as a grid run ``kafe2go x_errors.yml -a -c --grid all``